 – Whenever you want me to come to your office, Mr. Glenworth…I am ready.

-– Please start calling me by my first name, said J.J. while grabbing John’s left shoulder with his huge right palm and looking right into John’s eyes.
-Give me fifteen minutes, please; and J.J. disappeared as elusive as he did when walked into John’s office.
+– Please start calling me by my first name said J.J. while grabbing John’s left shoulder with his huge right palm and looking right into John’s eyes.
+Give me fifteen minutes, please; and J.J. disappeared as elusively as he did when walked into John’s office.

 John John Glenworth

 J.J.’s Office was classy to say the least.
-From the entrance door made out of solid oak wood to the desk made out of hand carved mahogany and from the library (covering the whole wall on the left and made from oak wood as well) to the smaller meeting table and the coffee table, all beautifully assorted to the thick Persian carpet on the floor.
-The multitude of the light reds on the carpet so wonderfully distributed, made the furniture blend in gradually starting from the door and finishing with J.J.’s working desk.
+From the entrance door made out of solid oak wood to the desk made out of hand carved mahogany and from the library (covering the whole wall on the left and made from oak wood as well) to the smaller meeting table and the coffee table (all beautifully assorted to the thick Persian carpet on the floor), one would’ve realized that the man who worked in that office was a fine gentleman with exquisite refined tastes.
+The multitude of the “reds” on the carpet (so wonderfully distributed), made the furniture gradually blend in starting from the door and finishing with J.J.’s working desk.

 A large book stand with few shelves was placed behind his chair, to the right.
 It was the place where John John placed several framed personal photos, mostly family related.
 He and his wife Jen, he and his son George right before the accident, a photo of the whole family at John John Jr.’s College graduation and few more that couldn’t be clearly seen just by standing in front of his desk.

 After the passing of his wife Jen, he had to go through yet another tragedy: the passing of his second oldest son – George – killed on a racing track.
 George loved racing cars and his dream was to make it all the way to the top and become a NASCAR driver.
 George’s death left enormous scars on J.J.’s behavior.
 He became quieter; he used to laugh so hard, his whole massive body was shaking up like a leaf in the wind.
-Now, he was just smiling quietly.
-His blue eyes were still as expressive and deep as ever, which in contrast with the thick white hair were always sending a message of self-confidence and were implying respect to and from the interlocutor.
+Now, he was quietly smiling and just from time to time ha was letting go one of his great laughter.
+His blue eyes were still as expressive and deep as the sea, which in conjunction with the thick white hair were always sending a message of self-confidence and were implying respect from the interlocutor.

-Whoever didn’t know him, had the tendency to be frightened by his imposing stature or by the sharpness of his sight and the way he was looking straight into one’s eyes.
+Whoever didn’t know him, had the tendency to be frightened by his imposing stature or by the sharpness of his sight, or by the way he was looking straight into one’s eyes.
 But deep inside, he had the heart of a child.
 Alongside his career at Glenworth Financials he helped numerous young professionals become top advisers into a tough merciless market.
 Few of them even ended up owning their own companies.
-He was a master at molding young energetic rough unpolished gems (willing to learn) into diamonds of Financial Markets’ gurus.
+He was a master at molding young, energetic, rough unpolished gems (willing to learn) into diamonds of Financial Markets’ gurus.

 John was one of those young talented guys turned by J.J. into a well-known leader at Glenworth Financials and well respected throughout the industry.
 His potential was immediately seen by John John: native intelligence, adaptability to new circumstances and ability to find a way out of the situations considered lost by others.
 After just few years at Glenworth, John was promoted into middle Management and had a team of three Brokers reporting to him.
 Now, after almost twenty years he became the Manager of the most important Accounts – asset wise – of the Company.